Are you looking for fun listening activities for children to do at home or in the classroom?

 - ability to follow verbal instructions at school

-- ability to cope in general at home and at school
+- ability to cope at home and at school

-It can be easily developed through games and activities, making it vital for cognitive growth.
+Listening can be developed easily through games and activities, which are vital for cognitive growth.

 Here are 17 simple activities to get started!
-I have used these kinds of activities and played all these games in the classroom and the children thoroughly enjoyed them.
+I’ve used these activities in the classroom, and the children thoroughly enjoyed them.

-Many activities in the Free Activity Pack below will build listening skills, so don’t forget to sign up for that too!
+Many of the activities in the Free Activity Pack below will build listening skills, will help build listening skills, so don’t forget to sign up!

 1. Broken Telephone

-The Telephone Game can be played around the dinner table or in class.
+The Telephone Game can be played at the dinner table or in the classroom.

-Make up a word or sentence and whisper it into your child’s ear, who must whisper it to the next family member, who continues passing the message around the table.
-The last person to hear the message says it out loud.
+Create a word or phrase and whisper it into your child’s ear, who then passes it on to the next family member, continuing to relay the message around the table.
+The final person to hear the message says it out loud.

-This usually ends in laughter as the phrases often change and the message is broken.
-In time, your child will be able to listen to detail better and convey accurate messages.
+This usually ends in laughter, as the phrases often change and the message gets jumbled.
+In time, your child will be able to listen to details better and convey accurate messages.

 Vary the sentences by using alliterations (e.g. my tiny teddy is talking) and rhyming sentences (e.g. do you have a blue shoe?).

-Also, change the order of who-whispers-to-who and allow your children to make up messages as well.
+Also, change the order of who whispers to whom, and let your children make up their own messages.

 2. Simon Says